Main Phone: (775) 328-3060

 Proper evidence packaging begins when the items are first collected.
 Ideally, each item should be packaged separately and then the packages destined for similar examinations may be grouped into one sealed evidence container.
 For example, the clothing from a suspect consists of “1-pair of shoes, 1-pair of socks, 1-pair of under shorts, 1-t-shirt, 1-pair of jeans with a belt, and 1-jacket”.
 These items should be packaged in six individual packages, with only the jeans and belt in the same package.
 The packages may than be placed into one larger container which is properly sealed and labeled, and has the evidence chain of custody and Examination Request Form attached.

-The following information must be noted on each package submitted:
+The following information must be noted on or attached to each package submitted:

 - The name of the submitting agency;